Ferris Bueller's Day Off: Home media and other releases

 The film has been released on DVD three times; including on October 19, 1999, on January 10, 2006, as the Bueller...
 Bueller edition, and the I Love the '80s edition August 19, 2008.
 The original DVD, like most Paramount Pictures films released on DVD for the first time, has very few bonus features, but it does feature a commentary by Hughes.
 Though this is no longer available for sale, the director's commentary is available.
-The DVD was issued in the United States on October 19, 1999, the United Kingdom on July 31, 2000, Germany on August 3, 2000, Denmark on August 9, 2000, Brazil on June 25, 2001, and Canada on March 9, 2004.
-The North American DVDs include a Dolby Digital 5.1 Surround Sound English audio track, a mono version of the French dub, and English subtitles.
-The German, Danish, and UK DVD includes the English and French audio as well as mono dubs in German, Italian, and Spanish.
-The German and Danish release features English, French, German, Portuguese, Bulgarian, Croatian, Danish, Dutch, Finnish, Icelandic, Norwegian, Swedish, and Turkish subtitles, the UK including those minus the Finnish subtitles and plus the Romanian subs.
-The Brazilian DVD only has the English audio and English, Portuguese and Spanish subtitles.

 The Bueller...
 Bueller DVD re-release has several more bonus features, but does not contain the commentary track of the original DVD release.
 The edition was released in the United States on January 10, 2006, Sweden on April 12, 2006, Spain on April 18, 2006, and the United Kingdom on May 29, 2006.
 The I Love the '80s edition is identical to the first DVD release (no features aside from commentary), but includes a bonus CD with songs from the 1980s.
 The songs are not featured in the film.
 The Bueller...
 Bueller edition has multiple bonus features such as interviews with the cast and crew, along with a clip of Stein's commentaries on the film's philosophy and impact.

-Bueller...
-Bueller... editions were also the first Blu-ray releases of Ferris Bueller's Day Off.
-Blu-rays of the edition were released in the United States and Canada on May 5, 2009; Australia on June 16, 2009; Brazil on July 20, 2009; and United Kingdom on February 1, 2010.
-All of these Blu-rays feature a Dolby TrueHD audio track of the English version, with mono versions of the French and Spanish dubs; they also include English, French, Spanish and Portuguese subtitles.
-A 25th anniversary edition for DVD and Blu-ray were both released on August 2, 2011, in North America.